So, a straightforward explanation of the

 It is an empty element meaning it doesn't have an end tag and doesn't need to self-close.

-In the example above, you can see we can have multiple breaks in one word.
+In the example above, we can have multiple breaks in one word.

-Note: If you go smaller than the actual smallest breaks it will not show!
+Note: If you go smaller than the smallest breaks, it will not show!

 I created this demo on Codepen to demonstrate the difference between the